laradagata/l4project/plan.md

 # Plan

-* PROJECT TITLE
-* YOUR NAME
+* *Measuring QUIC performance: An analysis of connection establishment and data transfer in QUIC with comparison to TCP*
-* STUDENT ID
+* Lara D'Agata
-* SUPERVISOR NAME
+* 2526633D

-Week-by-week plan for the whole project.
-Update this as you go along.
+* **Supervisor** - Dr. Colin Perkins

 ## Winter semester